REACHED OVER 8 LAKH CHILDREN

 The most amazing thing is that these children do not have computers at home and they mostly belong to migrant labourer families living in neighbouring slums.

-Behind this success is Bharat Petroleum’s support under digital education initiative that encompasses ‘Computer Aided Learning’ (CAL) and ‘Digital Literacy as Life Skill’ (DLLS) programs.
+Behind this success is Bharat Petroleum’s-support under digital education initiative that encompasses ‘Computer Aided Learning’ (CAL) and ‘Digital Literacy as Life Skill’ (DLLS) programs.
+The initiative aims at providing a level-playing field to children from economically disadvantaged communities by helping in bridging the gap of digital literacy between them and the society at large.
 Under this push, Bharat Petroleum has implemented the CAL project for students of low-income schools in Mumbai, Jaipur, Lucknow, Uran and Solapur.
+In the scheme of things, BPCL upgrades the computers to the requisite specifications and classroom education is provided by municipal school teachers trained for this purpose.
 This digital literacy initiative is for students up to 10th standard, who undergo a one-year foundation course, followed by a syllabus training in digital learning.
-At Mumbai, the project has been replicated in 50 low-income schools run by Municipal Corporation of Greater Mumbai MCGM), roping in around 55,000 children.
+At Mumbai, the project has been replicated in 50 low-income schools run by Municipal Corporation of Greater Mumbai (MCGM), roping in around 55,000 children.
 Project CAL is also deployed in 20 schools in Washala, a tribal village in Thane district of Maharashtra.

 Our Teacher Training Program – Saksham – is one of the flagship programs of the corporation.
 This project prepares teachers to be in sync with the evolving education paradigm.
 They are encouraged to use new techniques for teaching and classroom management as well as to develop enhanced teaching materials as per specific needs, especially by leveraging digital technologies.